yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 [Moonlacer](https://github.com/Moonlacer) continues polishing the text strings on the UI, this time helping new users [understand what our `NVDEC` (video decoding) options do](https://github.com/yuzu-emu/yuzu/pull/7165).

-Users tend to think that NVDEC means that video decoding will only work on Nvidia GPUs.
+Some users tend to think that NVDEC means that video decoding will only work on Nvidia GPUs, this is not the case.
 NVDEC is the name of the module in the Nintendo Switch, which uses the Tegra X1, an Nvidia SoC.
 This SoC uses the NVDEC module to decode videos, and the work yuzu has to do is emulate it to work on any compatible system, including systems without Nvidia GPUs on them.
 We have a full explanation [here](https://yuzu-emu.org/entry/yuzu-nvdec-emulation/).

-So, to clarify, the options were renamed to more easily understand what’s the intended result.
+So, for the sake of clarity, the options were renamed to more easily understand what’s the intended result.

-- `No Video Output` will result in a black screen every time a video wants to render, nothing is displayed, not fun.
+- `No Video Output` will result in a black screen every time a video wants to render, nothing is displayed, no fun.
 - `CPU Video Decoding` means processing videos using the CPU, this can be useful for AMD Windows users, since the AMD driver is notorious for having bad VP9 video decoding performance on Vega and newer GPU series, and using the CPU to render could be both faster and more accurate.
 - `GPU Video Decoding` means actually using the GPUs decoding capabilities to process videos, this is considerably faster than CPU decoding and is the default option.
 If a video